aluc-io/show-me-the-video/README.md

 # show-me-the-video (SMTV)
-SMTV is the project that generates a video clip web page similar to YouTube by parsing **the markdown documents*8 including the video contents.
+SMTV is the project that generates a video clip web page similar to YouTube by parsing **the markdown documents** including the video contents.
 You can use github, gitlab as **backend repository** to create this web page.

 Create a directory `show-me-the-video` in the repository root path and write